Gee-aitcH/GHMP-NukeAlert/README.md

 ###### (updated to v92)
 ### Features

 All commands are under the prefix "ghna", which stands for GH's Nuke Alert.
-An Example of a Working Command - "ghna help" There are a few configurable settings, "mode", "al", "cnp", "logging"
+An Example of a Working Command - "ghna help".
+There are a few configurable settings, "mode", "al", "cnp", "logging".
+In addition, there are "bn", dn" and "rtrs".

 mode: The Activeness of the plugin.